 The post on Medium got removed earlier today, but here's a cached copy: https://t.co/5kMUO1PuH8

 For starters, we are marketers.
-Our profession is about driving attention and building audiences, we know when it's not done in a fair and mutually beneficial way.
-You won't become an influencer in the digital marketing field by sharing common truths and cookie-cutter messages.
-In the digital marketing world, we give recognition to those who actually have something to say and contribute to the community.
+Our whole business is about driving attention and building online audiences, including forging influence on the Internet.
+We understand when it's not done in a fair and mutually beneficial way.
+You won't become an influencer in this business by sharing common truths and cookie-cutter messages.
+In the online marketing world, we give recognition to those who actually have something to say and contribute to the community.
 Moreover, we are a creative bunch, so with our influencers, we're looking for creativity as well.

-However, defining influence is still not an easy task.
+However, it's not easy to identify influencers.
 How do you determine the power of an influencer?
 Is it based on the number of people you reach, i.e. the size of your audience?
 Or is it the loyalty of the audience, how often they interact with you?
-Or is it the power you have to actually affect the way they do marketing?
-The replies will probably vary from marketer to marketer, but I feel like the answer is somewhere in the middle.
+Or is it the power you have to actually affect their business strategy?
+The replies will probably vary from marketer to marketer depending on your business needs and goals, but I feel like the answer is somewhere in the middle.

-Or actually, the answer is in our Top 50 digital marketing influencers report.
-It includes the rating of top 50 influencers, top 10 most enaged and top 10 most mentioned influencers, and you can download below.
+Or rather, the answer is in our Top 50 digital marketing influencers report.
+It includes the rating of top 50 influencers, top 10 most engaged and top 10 most mentioned influencers, and you can download it below.
 The methodology behind the rating is thoroughly described in the report itself, but I wanted to point out that we really aimed to make it as all-encompassing as possible.
+We used Awario for finding influencers, as well as additional sources where marketing influencers were rated.
+In the report, we don't just list the most prominent voices in our industry, we also explain why they became popular.
 Check it out!

-In our "Top 50 digital marketing influencers" report, we analyzed different sets of data, both collected by Awario, our social listening tool, and social media platforms themselves.
-Moreover, we went through the initial list of 100+ influencers and picked those whose influence isn't based exclusively on vanity metrics.
+In this report, we analyzed different sets of online data, both collected by Awario, our social listening tool, and social platforms themselves.
+Moreover, we went through the initial list of 100+ influencers and picked those with the highest number of followers, engagements and online mentions.

-Obviously, there were some limitations: for instance, I was able to count the average number of LinkedIn interactions for each influencer, but since LinkedIn doesn't give monitoring tools access to their API, collecting mentions from LinkedIn is impossible.
-Therefore, if an influencer uses LinkedIn as the main platform for sharing their ideas, they had a disadvantage over an influencer who's more active on Twitter, for example.
+Obviously, there were some limitations: for instance, we were able to count the average number of LinkedIn interactions for each influencer, but since LinkedIn doesn't give monitoring tools access to their API, collecting mentions from LinkedIn is impossible.
+Therefore, if an influencer uses LinkedIn as the main platform for sharing their ideas online (and it's highly likely since LinkedIn is the most business-focused platform out there), they had a disadvantage over an influencer who's more active on Twitter, for example.

-What do these 50 people tell us about the influencer marketers on the whole?
+What do these 50 people tell us about the online influencer community on the whole?
 Based on this rating, it's much more likely that a marketing influencer will be a white man.
-That's not very surprising I guess.
+Female influencer to male influencer ratio is quite uneven, but not as uneven as POC vs white people.
+Considering the world we live in, that's not very surprising, even for such new industry as social media marketing.

 - Social media marketing: 43%